Michelin Star Restaurants in Vietnam 2026

 The Royal Pavilion menu introduces the quintessence of traditional Cantonese cuisine, taking the flavors and presentation of dishes to a new level by chef Wong Fu Keung.
 The premium delicacies that make the restaurants famous include abalone, sea wine, roasted suckling pig, Peking duck, honey-grilled ribs, Hong Kong-style steamed grouper, etc.

-- Address: 4F, The Reverie Saigon, Times Square Building, 22-36 Nguyen Hue Boulevard, Ben Nghe Ward, District 1, Ho Chi Minh City
+• Address: 4F, The Reverie Saigon, Times Square Building, 22-36 Nguyen Hue Boulevard, Saigon Ward, Ho Chi Minh City

 8. Ciel (in Ho Chi Minh City)